 About me

 Prior to doctoral studies, I gained experience at the American Enterprise Institute, the Center for Strategic and International Studies, and the Institute of New Structural Economics at Peking University.
-I earned an M.A. in International Economics and International Relations from Johns Hopkins University, Paul H. Nitze School of Advanced International Studies, and B. Soc.
-Sci. in Government and International Relations from Hong Kong Baptist University.
+I earned my master’s degree in International Economics and International Relations from Johns Hopkins University, Paul H. Nitze School of Advanced International Studies (SAIS).
+I was the highest-ranking graduate in Government and International Relations from Beijing Normal-Hong Kong Baptist University, and received a national scholarship.